vilocha/PePApipe-pipeline/README.md

 The eigth files that can be downloaded and adapted to each particular case to successfully run PePApipe are thus:

-NB: If we want to run the pipeline locally, the running codes which are embedded within the bash scripts must be typed straigth into the terminal, by-passing the slurm loops.
+NB: If we want to run the pipeline locally, the running codes which are embedded within the bash scripts must be typed straigth into the terminal, by-passing the slurm loop.

+In addition, please note that in the analysis working directory where we want to execute the pipeline there must be the eigth files mentioned above (two Python files, five bash scripts and a text file with the list of samples) and as many folders named with as many different samples we have.
+Inside each of the sample folders we must have the two reads corresponding to that sample, Forward and Reverse, either from Illumina (short reads) or Oxford Nanopore Technologies (long reads).
+There will be eight output folders (see Section of Expected Outputs below) which will be created within each of the sample folders.

+Finally, the two sets of genome references, which can be called 'virus_reference' (needed for bwa-mem2) and 'other_references' (needed for MeDuSa) must be located one hierarchy above of the directory where the sample folders and scripts are located, i.e., at the same level as our analysis working directory.

 ## Expected Outputs